Trade Forex Trading

 0.2 Mini Lot, $2,000 Mini Lot

-If you buy one 0.2 lots which is equal to 2,000 dollars you'll have used
+If you buy one 0.2 lots which is equal to 2,000 dollars you will have used

 = 2,000/1000